 Their health promotional role includes motivating and encouraging individuals and groups in oral health practises, including oral hygiene and dietary advice.

 Dental hygienists are an important part of the dental team.
-If good oral health is achieved and maintained then any restorative work that may required, such as fillings, crowns, bridges, veneers or dental implants should have a much better standing.
+If good oral health is achieved and maintained then any restorative work that may be required, such as fillings, crowns, bridges, veneers or dental implants should have a much better standing.

 Dental hygienists are also able to carry out tooth whitening procedures to help achieve that beautiful smile.